XCR-Bench: Benchmarking Cross-Cultural Reasoning in LLMs via Culture-Specific Items and Hall's Triad: XCR-Bench 180,0,50 0,0,180 Corpus

 Each instance in our dataset is annotated with culturally adapted counterparts in four target cultures: Chinese, Arabic, and Bengali (two variants).
-The objective is to construct culturally equivalent instances of the Western CSIs from the base \texttt{XCR-Bench} corpus.
+The objective is to construct culturally equivalent instances of the Western CSIs from the base \textsc{XCR-Bench} corpus.
 Because cultural equivalence is inherently subjective and cannot be treated as a categorical labeling problem, we adopt an adjudicated annotation protocol \citep{klie2024analyzing}.

-For example, the CSI \textit{long drive} in the sentence ``The family is planning a <CSI>long drive</CSI> to relax after a hectic week'' may be adapted in Bengali as \textit{rickshaw rides and street food}, or retained as \textit{long drive}, reflecting contemporary urban practices.
-Both adaptations are culturally valid.
-Rather than treating such variation as disagreement, we interpret it as cultural pluralism \citep{berry1974psychological}.
+Since multiple culturally valid adaptations may exist for a single CSI, we interpret variation as cultural pluralism rather than disagreement \citep{berry1974psychological}.
 Consequently, conventional agreement-based metrics (e.g., IAA) are not appropriate for this setting.

-Two native annotators per target culture independently produce adaptations following detailed guidelines, with disagreements resolved through discussion and expert moderation.
-An expert annotator with cultural and anthropological expertise oversees the process and provides final adjudication.
-Full details of the annotation procedure and annotator qualifications are provided in Section~\ref{appendix:annotation_procedure}.

-We follow Newmark's framework for cultural equivalence \citep{newmark1988textbook} and instruct annotators to identify one of four equivalence types when adapting CSIs to their native culture: (1) a direct equivalent, where available; (2) a functionally similar equivalent; (3) a neutral expression when no cultural equivalent exists; or (4) a \textit{Non-transferable} label when the CSI is culturally inappropriate or conflicts with local norms (e.g., ``They met through a \texttt{<CSI>dating app</CSI>}'', which may be non-transferable in certain Arab cultural contexts).
-In addition to detailed annotation guidelines (demonstrated in Appendix \ref{appendix:annotation_guideline}), annotators are provided with relevant cultural information on rituals and traditions extracted from { C}{ ANDLE} and Cultural Atlas.
-Annotators are further encouraged to modify the sentence structure as necessary to ensure that both intra- and inter-lingual adaptations remain coherent and culturally appropriate in the target context.
+Two native annotators per target culture independently produce adaptations following detailed guidelines (Appendix~\ref{appendix:annotation_guideline}), with disagreements resolved through discussion and final adjudication by an expert annotator with cultural and anthropological expertise (full procedure and qualifications in Section~\ref{appendix:annotation_procedure}).
+Following Newmark's framework for cultural equivalence \citep{newmark1988textbook}, annotators select one of four equivalence types: (1) a direct equivalent; (2) a functionally similar equivalent; (3) a neutral expression when no equivalent exists; or (4) \textit{Non-transferable} when the CSI conflicts with local norms (e.g., \texttt{<CSI>dating app</CSI>} in certain Arab contexts).
+Annotators are also provided with relevant cultural information from \textsc{Candle} and Cultural Atlas, and encouraged to modify sentence structure to ensure coherent, culturally appropriate intra- and inter-lingual adaptations.